How Azumo Prepares for 5g Power Consumption

 Power storage will not keep up with the new network capabilities.
 The speeds of 5G may be up to twenty times current mobile data speeds.
 There’s a concern that energy consumption would rise in a similar pattern, perhaps not as drastically.

 For medical and industrial uses, that difference in power could mean more uptime for devices and delivery systems or the ability to last longer while out in the field.
-For consumers, a reflective LCD with a FLEx FLP could mean 5G devices that last longer than their 4G LTE counterparts, despite the need for more power.
+For consumers, a reflective LCD with an Azumo FLP could mean 5G devices that last longer than their 4G LTE counterparts, despite the need for more power.